Skip to main content

 How To Negotiate The Best Price On a Used Car

-6 minute read
+5 minute read

 By Chelsea Hammond

-Purchasing a used car provides many people the opportunity to get a new-to-them vehicle within their budget, whereas a brand new vehicle may not be.
+Purchasing a used car provides many people the opportunity to get a new-to-them vehicle within their budget.
 Whether buying from a dealership or a private-party seller, you want to get the best possible deal.
+Thankfully, the prices of used vehicles are never set in stone.
+It’s possible to negotiate the asking price if you know what you’re doing.
+Understand the factors at play when determining how far you can negotiate the price.

 Narrow Down Your Options

-Once you begin searching for a used vehicle, you’ll quickly notice there are dozens (if not hundreds) of options available.
+Once you begin looking for a used vehicle, you’ll quickly notice there are dozens (if not hundreds) of options available.
 Most of these vehicles can be found online, although you might find some on the side of the road or when visiting a used car dealership in person.
 The sheer number of options can quickly feel overwhelming.

 Before looking at individual vehicles, narrow down your options by deciding what you want.
 For example, do you want a pickup truck, minivan, car or SUV?
 Do you want a vehicle manufactured in the last ten years or with less than a certain number of miles?